-The first question to consider when thinking about whether or not it is worth hiring an attorney when a changing child support Order is…, it depends on how much money is it issue.
-When thinking about the “how much” question, it is also important to remember to consider the “how long”, because the child support costs can really add up over the years.
-For example, if someone is paying or receiving $700.00 dollars per month child support, and the child is 6 years old, then the child support amount at issue is $8,400 per year for 12 years or $100,800.00 tax free dollars to the recipient, and “after-tax” dollars from the person who is paying.
-The amount of child support that is Ordered, and how it is determined and changed, is one of the most common topics which arise when dealing with parental rights and obligations.
-While Ohio Courts utilize the Ohio Child Support Guidelines for purposes of setting child support, child support calculations are not necessarily “one size fits all”.
+The amount of child support that is ordered, and how it is determined and changed, is one of the most common topics which arise when dealing with parental rights and obligations.
+While Ohio Courts, throughout the state, including including Franklin County in Columbus, utilize the Ohio Child Support Guidelines for purposes of setting child support, this does not mean that child support calculations are “one size fits all”.
 The Ohio Revised Code provides specific rules for deviations from what the child support guidelines indicate, under certain circumstances.

 Ohio Child Support Guidelines Worksheet

-There are currently two child support guideline worksheets found in the ORC, one for cases involving a sole obligor (person who is paying) and those cases involving a shared parenting order (§3119.022), and one for cases where the parents have at least two children and custody is split between them (§3119.023).
-The use of these worksheets is mandatory statewide in all courts and administrative agencies that establish child support orders.
-The worksheets aggregate income information from both parents and apply a series of adjustments to an annual support amount derived from the basic schedule of obligations.
+There are currently two child support guideline worksheets found in the Ohio Revised Code.
+The first one is for cases involving a sole payor or those cases involving a shared parenting order (§3119.022).
+The second one is for cases where the parents have at least two children and custody is split between them (§3119.023).
+The use of these worksheets is mandatory.
+This means that regardless of the county or city you are in, Columbus and Franklin County, to Cleveland and Cuyahoga County, the worksheets are consistent.
+The worksheets record income information from both parents and apply a series of adjustments to an annual support amount derived from the basic schedule of obligations.
 Factors within the current worksheets that lead to an adjustment of the schedule amount include, for example, local taxes, child care expenditures,the cost of health insurance, means tested benefits, among others.
-If you would like to see the actual Ohio Revised Code sections that deal with all issues involving child support you can click this link. http://codes.ohio.gov/orc/3119.

 The amount of Child Support is modifiable under certain circumstances and through a variety of methods.
-When there is no voluntary agreement between the parents, the party seeking the change must request a Court hearing to Modify Child Support.
-Prior to the hearing, the parties have the opportunity to conduct “discovery”, to conduct depositions and obtain relevant financial information from the opposing party.
-This approach is often times necessary when one side is not honest about their income.
-At the hearing in front of the Judge or Magistrate, each each side will present, usually through their attorney, the reasons supporting or opposing the change or modification of Support.
-The Court usually will not grant the request unless there has been some fairly significant change in circumstances that justifies the change, such as a significant increase or decrease in either parent’s income through a remarriage or job change or a substantial change in the financial needs of the child.
-Changes in the child support laws, too, may justify a change in previously issued Orders.
-Of course, the simplest method is for the parents to agree to a change, but the Court must approve even an agreed-upon change in order to be legally enforceable.
+When there is no agreement between parents, the party seeking the change must request the Court modify child support.
+Prior to the hearing, the parties have the opportunity to conduct “discovery”.
+The discovery process permits the parties to conduct depositions and obtain relevant financial information from the opposing party.
+The discovery approach is often necessary when one side is not honest about their income.
+At the Court hearing, each each side will present the reasons supporting or opposing the change or modification of support.
+The Court usually will not grant the request unless there has been some change in circumstances that justifies it.
+This change can come in a number of ways, including a significant increase or decrease in either parent’s income, or a change in the financial needs of the child.